kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 Covariance and the Pearson Correlation Coefficient: How to Spot Multicollinearity between random variables.<br>
 <br>
-Multicollinearity is a statistical concept, that describes the phenomenon of several independent variables, that are part of a multiple regression model, are linearly correlated with each other.
+Multicollinearity is a statistical concept that describes the phenomenon of several independent variables that are part of a multiple regression model, are linearly correlated with each other.
 In this article we mention two metrics, that can be used to test for collinearity between two random variables.
 The metrics work on a per-pair or independent variables basis and so can be